sklbz/Worserfish/README.md

 __See [Contributing Guide](CONTRIBUTING.md).__

-### Donating hardware

-Improving Stockfish requires a massive amount of testing.
-You can donate your hardware resources by installing the [Fishtest Worker][worker-link] and viewing the current tests on [Fishtest][fishtest-link].

-### Improving the code

-In the [chessprogramming wiki][programming-link], many techniques used in Stockfish are explained with a lot of background information.
-The [section on Stockfish][programmingsf-link] describes many features and techniques used by Stockfish.
-However, it is generic rather than focused on Stockfish's precise implementation.

-The engine testing is done on [Fishtest][fishtest-link].
-If you want to help improve Stockfish, please read this [guideline][guideline-link] first, where the basics of Stockfish development are explained.

-Discussions about Stockfish take place these days mainly in the Stockfish [Discord server][discord-link].
-This is also the best place to ask questions about the codebase and how to improve it.

-## Compiling Stockfish
+## Compiling Worserfish

-Stockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+Worserfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder `src`.
+On Unix-like systems, it should be easy to compile Worserfish directly from the source code with the included Makefile in the folder `src`.
 In general, it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
 An example suitable for most Intel and AMD chips: